ANXS/postgresql/molecule/README.md

 MOLECULE_DISTRO=debian10 molecule converge
 MOLECULE_DISTRO=ubuntu2004 molecule converge
 ```

+The images we use are extended with systemd by Jeff Geerling.
+See https://hub.docker.com/u/geerlingguy/

+Prior to the testing, molecule runs the prepare.yml playbook to:

+* Create a user called `ansible`, with the default group membership of either `wheel` (CentOS, Fedora), or `sudo` (Debian, ubuntu)
+* Install a couple of packages that Jeff Geerling did not install in his container images, that are needed in order to test the role properly

 The main file ./molecule/default/molecule.yml sets up versions to test from 9.6 to 13.